top of page

 To understand this delicate balance, consider the software development process as a journey.

 A capable leader lays out the roadmap, highlighting the path and the destination, but allows the team members to navigate their individual routes.
-Too much guidance and the journey becomes a forced march; too little, and the team feels lost.

 Neither scenario is conducive to success.